noaLeshem2/ChuckBot/README.md

 ## Overview

 ChuckBot is a Telegram bot that tells 101 different Chuck Norris jokes in any language set by the user using the command 'set language [your language]'.
+To receive a Chuck Norris joke, simply send a number between 1 and 101 to the bot.
 The bot scrapes Chuck Norris jokes in real-time and translates them into the user's preferred language.
+Start a chat with ChuckBot on Telegram - https://t.me/AssignmentChuckBot

 ## Features